Subscribe to our newsletter here

 In recent years, Chris has collaborated with numerous fashion houses such as Hood by Air, Prabal Gurung, Zana Bayne, Gypsy Sport, and Opening Ceremony.
 CHRISHABANA has been worn by Rihanna, Madonna, Doja Cat and FKA Twigs, and has been featured in publications such as Vogue, I-d Magazine and Dazed and Confused.

 Chris Habana was a part of the GEM Z Q&A series in programme phase 1: Inspiration.
+View the trailer below.

 is a hand embroidery and adornment artist, originally from Gloucestershire in the UK, and now based in Iceland where he has been living and working with Björk since 2009.
 Although he works from a secluded cabin studio on a lake outside of Reykjavík, it is hard to believe that James has not descended to Earth from some strange, wonderous planet lightyears away, alongside his creative partner, Björk.
 His work is utterly transformative; tenderly manipulating the wearers into supernatural digital-animal-aquatic-floral-human hybrids.